 The Kent Test requires students to have a good knowledge of a range of subjects.
 If your child has a particular weak point, you can use practice exam papers to help improve it ahead of the test.

 Students who are registered to take the Cranbrook School entrance test will benefit from these practice resources:

 These tests are designed to replicate the format, content, structure, question types, style and timings of the actual Kent 11 plus exam.

 For additional, subject-specific revision of multiple-choice questions, we would also highly recommend these practice exam papers:

 The information provided about Cranbrook School was believed to be correct at the time of publishing.
 However, please be aware of future changes.
 We advise you to contact the school directly if you are unsure of anything.
 School contact details are provided within the post.

-V.S in FELTHAM, purchased 11+ Verbal Reasoning (CEM) Pack 1 About 5 minutes ago
+M.B in EPPING ESSEX, purchased 11+ Mathematics (Independent Schools) Pack 1 About 2 minutes ago